abbreviatedman/freeze-tag/README.md

 freeze-tag creates a recursive proxy of your object, affecting the ways you can mutate: `set`, `delete`, `setPropertyOf`, and `defineProperty`.

-For each of these, you can decide whether you want your objects to be "tagged" and console.warn() you if they're mutated, or for them to be completely "frozen" so that you can't mutate them at all.
+For each of these, you can decide whether you want your objects to be "tagged" and console.error() if they're mutated, or for them to be completely "frozen" so that you can't mutate them at all.
 Or both!
 Or neither.

 ### Usage: